 For lossless compression, Reddit user Balance found that PNG is significantly more efficient in file size when comparing an input PNG and an output AVIF file.
 For example, one 21,265kb input PNG was converted to an AVIF file of 42,503kb.
 If you’re looking for a lossless file format, PNG is much more size efficient.

-Where AVIF pulls ahead, though, is with its lossy compression.
+Where the AVIF image format pulls ahead, though, is with its lossy compression.
 AVIF performs excellently with low-fidelity photos – common for web images – with file sizes beating JPEG.
 Highly compressed AVIF images have great “appeal,” meaning they don’t include many compression artifacts like color banding.
 AVIF is excellent if you want to convert a PNG for sharing on the Internet without any noticeable drop in image quality.

 Newer image file formats like AVIF tend to be more complex.
 Therefore slower systems may struggle a bit more to decode the image.
 Single-core decode speed for AVIFs can be significantly slower than PNG.
 AVIF, however, struggles with encode speed on single-threaded machines.
 However, AVIF is very parallelizable, allowing multiple cores and multiple threads to ‘pitch-in’ to help encode and decode.
 PNG is a sequential codec and therefore can’t take advantage of multicore machines.
 As computer processors tend towards more cores and threads, AVIF looks much more future-proof with proper multicore performance.

 As AVIF is based on a video codec AV1, AVIF is well-positioned for animation.
 Storing image sequences with AVIF is therefore efficient and easy.

 AVIF doesn’t support progressive rendering, a process of decoding an image where portions of an image are incrementally decoded from an incomplete image file.
 This allows for lower-quality preview images to be shown before the image has been fully decoded.
 This improves the user experience when viewing images from the Internet, as a browser does not need to wait for the whole image to download before decoding can begin.
 PNG does offer progressive decoding, potentially making it easier for loading lossless compressed images on the Internet.